A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Preliminaries

-\subsection{MWPM Decoder}
+\subsection{MWPM decoder}

-The MWPM decoder pairs each non-zero syndrome with either another unmatched non-zero syndrome or the boundary.
-It processes syndromes corresponding to $X$- and $Z$-stabilizers separately, typically using the Manhattan distance to define the weight of each match.
-The MWPM decoder seeks a perfect matching with the minimum total weight.
-A perfect matching ensures that no non-zero syndromes remain unmatched.
-When the syndrome information is accurately measured, non-zero syndromes are solely caused by pure Pauli errors~\cite{lidar2013quantum}, allowing the MWPM decoder to correct these errors with near-perfect accuracy.
-When the syndrome information is erroneous, the MWPM decoder can be extended to find matching pairs on a 3-dimensional lattice~\cite{bonilla2021xzzx}, where the third dimension represents the temporal direction.
-This extension allows the MWPM decoder to correct syndromes with errors.
-However, multiple measurements are required to construct the 3-dimensional lattice, which may increase the latency and complexity of the decoder.
+Since surface codes have planar~(graph) structures, graph algorithms can be applied to decode them.
+One of the most popular decoding algorithms for surface codes is the MWPM decoder~\cite{kolmogorov2009blossom, fowler2013minimum}.
+The MWPM decoder considers each face~(vertex) with a non-zero syndrome as a node in the graph, and the edges between nodes are usually weighted by the Manhattan distance between the faces~(vertices).
+It pairs each node with another unmatched node or an artificial node~(representing the boundary of the lattice) and processes faces and vertices~(corresponding to $X$- and $Z$-stabilizers, respectively) separately.
+The MWPM decoder aims to find a perfect matching with the minimum total weight, where `perfect' means that no nodes are left unmatched.
+When the syndrome information is accurately measured, non-zero syndromes~(nodes) are only caused by pure Pauli errors~\cite{lidar2013quantum}, allowing the MWPM decoder to correct these errors with near-perfect accuracy.
+Conversely, if the syndrome information is erroneous, the MWPM decoder needs to be modified, such as extending to a 3-dimensional lattice where the third dimension represents time, and requires multiple rounds of measurements~\cite{bonilla2021xzzx}.
+This extension allows the MWPM decoder to correct syndromes with errors but may increase the latency and complexity of the decoder due to the extra measurements required.